skx/yawns/NOTES.md

 Events
 ------

-Some parts of the code use the `Yawns/Event` module to send "event notices".
+Some parts of the codebase use the `Yawns/Event` module to send "event notices".

 In brief there is a server listening for UDP submissions, on a remote host, which will bundle up received messages into a simple dashboard.